Jaffe-/NESizer2/README.md

 The reason for using this opcode instead of the more obvious `NOP` is to be able to synchronize with the CPU when a new instruction is to be sent.
 This synchronization is done by monitoring the **R/W** line of the 2A03.
 When it goes low, the 6502 is writing to memory.
 This *only* happens when the `STA $85` instruction is in its third cycle, which means that the next cycle will be the fetch of the next opcode.

-The synchronization is done in the inline function `sync` by waiting for **R/W** to go low and **PHI2** to go high.
-When this is the case, the next time **PHI2** transitions from low to high the new instruction can be put on the bus.
+The synchronization is done in the inline function `sync` by waiting for **R/W** to go low, high and then low again.
+The 6502 is then guaranteed to be at the start of its third cycle, and preparations for the next cycle can start.

-During actual transmission of instructions, the `databus_wait` inline function is used to synchronize with the 6502's read cycles by waiting for **PHI2** to go low.
-When this happens, the new data can safely be put on the bus.

 #### Writing to the APU registers

 Writing to APU registers is done by the function `io_register_write`.

-Actually writing to the APU registers is done by the function `register_set`.
+The actual write sequence is performed by the function `register_set`.
 It makes the 6502 perform the following series of instructions:

     LDA #VALUE		0xA9 VALUE
     STA $40RR		0x8D 0xRR 0x40

 where 0xRR is the low byte of the register address to be written to.
 The Atmega must put these byte strings on the 6502 databus when the 6502 enters a new read cycle.
-Waiting for each read cycle is done by the `databus_wait` function.

-When a register write sequence is done, the function `reset_pc` is called.
-This sends a `JMP $4018` instruction (in the same manner as described) to reset the program counter back to $4018.
-This reset is necessary to keep the CPU from reading from addresses in the internal register range, which could lead to a bus conflict where the internal registers could win and the CPU fetches an unintentional opcode.
+The `bus_set_value` macro expands to an inline assembly expression which takes about 10 clock cycles, and the actual values are not put on the PORTC and PORTD pins before the last two.
+In addition, a slight delay occurs between the pins being set and the corresponding pins on the 74HC573 latch getting the same values.
+Therefore, `bus_set_value` must be called almost a clock cycle before the value actually has to be on the 2A03's databus.

 Lastly, the idle `STA` opcode (0x85) is put back on the bus and latched to keep the CPU busy.